MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 > public HRESULT [RequestHostFocus](#requesthostfocus)(DUALENGINE_FOCUSDIRECTION focusDirection, const MSG * msg)

 #### Parameters
-* `focusDirect` The direction that focus is moving.
+* `focusDirection` The direction that focus is moving.

 * `msg` A pointer to the message that caused the focus change.